graphql/graphql-spec/spec/Section 7 -- Response.md

 ## Response Format

-A response to a GraphQL request must be a map or a stream of incrementally delivered results.
-The response will be a stream of incrementally delivered results when the GraphQL service has deferred or streamed data as a result of the `@defer` or `@stream` directives.
-When the response of the GraphQL operation contains incrementally delivered results, the first value will be an initial payload, followed by one or more subsequent payloads.
+A response to a GraphQL request must be a map or a stream of incrementally delivered payloads.
+The response will be a stream of incrementally delivered payloads when the GraphQL service has deferred or streamed data as a result of the `@defer` or `@stream` directives.
+When the response of the GraphQL operation contains incrementally delivered payloads, the first value will be an initial payload, followed by one or more subsequent payloads.

 If the request raised any errors, the response map must contain an entry with